 These inequalities existed before the COVID-19 pandemic, but the pandemic has made them worse.

-The Committee is looking in particular for views about:
+The Committee is considering in particular:

 >>>Which groups of people are disproportionately affected by poor mental health in Wales?
 What factors contribute to worse mental health within these groups?

 >>>For the groups identified, what are the barriers to accessing mental health services?
 How effectively can existing services meet their needs, and how could their experience of using mental health services be improved?

 >>>To what extent does Welsh Government policy recognise and address the mental health needs of these groups?
 Where are the policy gaps?